There is if you believe this post by Buffalo Business First (subscription, sorry):

 The AICPA’s 2011 Trends in the Supply of Accounting Graduates and the Demand for Public Accounting Recruits report showed record numbers of accounting students and graduates but also hinted that demand for new talent eventually could outpace supply:

 All told, 226,108 students were enrolled in undergraduate or graduate accounting programs during the 2009-2010 academic year, 6 percent more than in 2007-2008, the last time the AICPA conducted its survey.
 A record 68,639 students graduated with accounting degrees in 2010.
 Nearly 4 in 10 accounting graduates hired last year by CPA firms had master’s degrees, compared with 26 percent in 2008.
 By contrast, 43 percent of graduates hired had bachelor’s degrees, down from 56 percent in 2008.

-Unfortunately, many accounting programs are currently rejecting qualified applicants, which the AICPA guesses is likely on the rise due to poor economic conditions universities are battling and the shortage of academically qualified professors.
+Unfortunately, many accounting programs are currently rejecting qualified applicants, which the AICPA guesses is likely on the rise due to poor economic conditions at universities and the shortage of academically qualified professors.
 In the report above, the AICPA reported thirteen percent of AACSB accredited business programs each rejected 165 qualified students on average, up from 6% in 2009.

 According to the just released 2013 Salary Guide by Robert Half, tchotchkes and cheap gift cards aren’t enough to get the top talent:

 Public accounting firms are hiring again in response to increased demand from businesses for accounting, audit, and tax services.
 Firms of all sizes are looking to expand practice areas and pursue new market segments.
 Demand is especially strong for audit and tax professionals.
 Specialty areas seeing more hiring activity include IT audit, business valuation, and forensic accounting.
 Firms generally seek candidates with at least three to five years of experience, but recruiting of entry-level professionals is not uncommon.